bcmpinc/StardewHack/Internationalization/README.md

 installed, or if any of the mods have a translation for a language, then that language will be selectable inside the editor.

+## Development
+This mod is should be fully functional to translate existing mods that use the SMAPI i18n API.
+However its still in early access.
+I don't know if there's any bugs, missing features, or how people use this mod.
+So please let me know.
+I'd love to hear from people how you use it.

 ## Usage
 You first need to install the mod.
 It has no dependencies other than SMAPI.
-After starting the game, go to https://localhost:8018.
+After starting the game, go to [http://localhost:8018](http://localhost:8018).
 Choose what mod you want to translate and the language you want to translate to.

 Under "new translation" you can start editing right away.
 Click a text and type its translation.
 This will directly update the translation in-game too.
 Although this is still temporary.
 Restarting the game at this point will revert all your changes.

 Once you're done, click save to store your translations within your game files.
 Then they will be loaded next time you start Stardew Valley.
 Or click download to download the translation file to your computer.
 Then maybe share it with the mod author.

 Note: if you accidentally close the game while you were editing a language file, the download button will still work.